Specialist Library Support

 The Business Data drop-in gives you the opportunity to ask that question and find a solution.
 If we can’t answer your question, we’ll find someone who can.
 These are quick informal sessions, there’s no need to book.
 They can get busy though (especially at the beginning of semester) so you may have to wait a little while, but we’ll answer your question as soon as possible.

 We aim to answer as many queries as we can in the allocated hour.
 If you have a complex question that we can’t answer quickly, we’ll get back to you after the session with a comprehensive response or refer you to a research consultation.

-You may also request an appointment at another time by emailing firstname.lastname@example.org.
+You may also request an appointment at another time by contacting us.

 Examples of research consultation questions

-The Using specialist business database guides are written to help students and researchers to make effective and accurate use of the specialist financial and business databases available at The University of Manchester.
+The business data online resources are written to help students and researchers to make effective and accurate use of the specialist financial and business databases available at The University of Manchester.
 They are designed to help you to help yourselves, where possible.
-The guides titled “Getting help in [name of database]” will direct you to the training and support that is offered by the provider of that database.
-The other guides offer tips, research skills and common pitfalls to avoid.
-Some of our workshop handouts are here too.

-If you find that these guides are not enough, you may wish to search our blog Business Research Plus for older posts that go into much more detail.
+If you find that these guides are not enough, you may wish to search Library Help for previous asked questions, or our archived blog Business Research Plus for older posts that go into much more detail.

-Visit the guides homepage for a list of all the guides.
+Visit the list on the Library website for an index of all the guides.
 They are organised into the following topics.